Detailed information and solutions for drug testing.

-After marijuana is consumed, the body metabolizes the ingredients into as many as 8 different breakdown products of THC.
-These combine together to cause a test to read as a possible positive from a urine test.
+After marijuana is consumed, the body metabolizes the ingredients into as many as eight different breakdown products.
+These combine to cause a test to read as a possible positive from a urine test.
 At the lab, the confirmation test is designed to detect only one.
-In this example, marijuana would have a screen cut-off level of 50 ng/mL, whereas a lab confirmation level is only 15 ng/mL.
-Only one substance must be present at 15 ng/mL in order for the lab to consider the urine positive.
-If the substance is present at 14 ng/mL or lower, the sample is considered to be negative.
+In this example, marijuana would have a cut-off screen level of 50 ng/mL, whereas a lab confirmation level is only 15 ng/mL.
+Only one substance must be present at 15 ng/mL for the lab to consider the urine positive.
+If the element is present at 14 ng/mL or lower, the sample is found to be negative.